From Internet Shenanigans to Strategic Tradecraft

 There is Nothing to Fear but Fear Itself

 As I mentioned above, this technology already exists.
-It’s not about whether or not it should exist—it’s about who controls it and how it’s used.
+It’s not about whether or not it should exist.
+Now that it’s here, it’s about who controls it and how it’s used.

 In the right hands?
 These tactics protect people, prevent conflicts, and counter harmful influence campaigns.
 In the wrong hands?
 They can manipulate, deceive, and erode trust at scale.

-It’s no different from cybersecurity tools, firearms, or even AI (artificial intelligence).
+It’s no different from cybersecurity tools, firearms, or even artificial intelligence (AI).
 Ethics matter more than the tool itself.
 And those who immediately label something as “creepy” are often reacting emotionally rather than recognizing the full picture.

 The reality is: If the good guys don’t understand and use these tools effectively, the bad guys will.